Using the Archives

 University of Alberta Archives (UAA)

 Patrons are encouraged to take the LRT to South Campus/Fort Edmonton Park Station, where it is a short walk to the RCRF.
 We are just steps away from the Saville Community Sports Centre.
-There is no parking directly in front of the RCRF.
-Patrons are encouraged to park on North Campus and take the LRT to South Campus or to street park in neighbouring residential areas.
-The RCRF has Accessibility Parking on site.
+If driving, visitors to the RCRF may park in the paved lot directly North of the RCRF.
+Please let the archives staff know your lisence plate number.
+The RCRF has Accessibility Parking on site that requires a disabled parking placard.

 We are open to researchers Tuesday to Thursday from 9am-4pm.
 We are a by-appointment facility and are not open to walk-ins.
 Please contact us ahead of time by email at email@example.com or by phone at 780-248-1300 to make an appointment.